• Skip to primary navigation

 Proof of Stake is considered more scalable than pow blockchain verification since it doesn’t require all the heavy lifting of computers and energy sources.
 Moreover, this way, transactions are processed faster and with lower fees for the user.

-While it is a great validator, there is debate over the security of proof of Stake.
+While it is a great validator, there is debate over the security of Proof of Stake.
 Coin owners who want to distribute their wealth through multiple accounts, for example, may not be able to verify that they own cryptocurrency on various platforms, such as Coinbase.

 For now, at least, this is why Proof of Work is preferred by the general consensus mechanism for transaction verification.